lukewaite/ringphp-guzzle-handler/README.md

 for the ElasticSearch PHP SDK.

 #### $response `body`
-You're supposed to be able to return a [lot of different types](http://ringphp.readthedocs.io/en/latest/spec.html#responses) here, but
-ElasticSearch expects it to be only a stream, so that's what we return.
+You're supposed to be able to return a [lot of different types][response] here, but ElasticSearch expects it to be only a stream, so that's what we return.

 #### $response `transfer_stats`
 Transfer stats is supposed to be an arbitrary array of stats provided by